Meet the Board

 Sue trained in the Grimsby School of Nursing and qualified as a State Registered Nurse in 1981.
 During her 38 years’ experience in the National Health Service she has worked in a wide variety of clinical roles across the north of the country, before returning to Lincolnshire in 1997.
 Since then she has worked in both commissioning and senior managerial roles in Lincolnshire including Chief Nurse, Director of Operations and Deputy Chief Executive for Lincolnshire Community Health Services.
 Sue has retained her clinical qualification throughout her extensive career and continues to practice locally whilst also working for the Nursing and Midwifery Council as a Registrant panelist.

-Linda Jackson - Non-Executive Director
+Linda Jackson - Non-Executive Director and Deputy Chair

 Linda Jackson is from Cleethorpes and studied hotel, catering and institutional management at Grimsby College before graduating with a Diploma in Management from the University of Reading.
 Her career in facilities management began in London where she secured a position of trainee manager for ISS Facility Services who provide facilities services across the NHS.